SISE-Web-Development-Environments/assignment2-yaara-tomer/README.md

   :gift: - catch the moving gift box and you will get 50 points bonus!

-  :musical_note: - we've made custume sounds for each game event to help you understand your current state

-  (round start, strike, bonus eating)
+  :musical_note: - we've made custume sounds for each game event to help you understand your current state <br /> (round start, strike, bonus eating)

   :runner: - you can move from the left end of the game board directky to right end through the two small grooves we made